Gian Piero Ventura: 2000s

 During the 1999–2000 season, he agreed a return at Sampdoria, this time as head coach, but missed promotion to Serie A after ending the season in fifth place.

 After a year without a team, Ventura returned coaching during the 2001–02 season, this time at Udinese replacing sacked Roy Hodgson, obtaining just an unimpressive 14th place.
 From 2002 to 2003, he returned at Cagliari: a strong ninth-place finish in his first season was followed by a sacking during the next one.
 In 2004–05, he was appointed at the helm of refounded club Napoli, with the goal to achieve immediate promotion to Serie B. However, Ventura did not manage to guide the team to the very top table positions, and he was later fired and replaced with Edoardo Reja.

 Ventura returned to coaching a Serie A club during the 2005–06 season, when he replaced Bortolo Mutti at the helm of Messina in an unsuccessful attempt to escape from relegation.
 In December 2006, he was hired by Verona to replace Massimo Ficcadenti.
 Despite a clear improvement in results his club, which was in the bottom of the table at Ventura's appointment time, did not manage to avoid playing a relegation playoff, losing it to Spezia.

 In June 2007, Ventura was announced as new head coach of newly promoted Serie B club Pisa.
 After an impressive first season with Pisa, ended with Pisa unexpectedly playing in the promotion playoffs (then being eliminated by Lecce, who later defeated AlbinoLeffe to win promotion in the top flight), a club takeover from Rome-based entrepreneur Luca Pomponi raised rumours about his possible replacement with Alessandro Costacurta.
-He was later confirmed by the new property after Costacurta declined interest in the managerial position, only to be sacked on April 2009 following a string of unimpressive results.
+He was later confirmed by the new property after Costacurta declined interest in the managerial position, only to be sacked in April 2009 following a string of unimpressive results.